-Definition 3: A monic polynomial d is called the greatest common right divisor (gcrd) of f and g if 1. d is a right divisor of f and g, and
+Definition 4: A monic polynomial d is called the greatest common right divisor (gcrd) of f and g if:

-2. If e is another right divisor of f and g then d = ke for some polynomial k.
+- 1) d is a right divisor of f and g; - if e is another right divisor of f and g then d = ke for some polynomial k.

 The greatest common left divisor (gcld) of a and b is a monic polynomial defined in a similar way.
-Similarly we define the least common right multiple of a and b lcrm[a, b] and the least common left multiple of a and b, lclm[a, b]
+Similarly we define the least common right multiple of a and $b \operatorname{lcrm}[a, b]$ and the least common left multiple of a and b, $\operatorname{lclm}[a, b]$

-Theorem 4: [21] gcrd, gcld, lcrm, and lclm can be calculated using the left and right division algorithms.
+Theorem 4: [18] gcrd, gcld, lcrm, and lclm can be calculated using the left and right division algorithms.